 Thomas Michael Keister is an American businessman, writer, political activist, producer, eSports competitor, and former professional wrestler.

 Tom was born December 13, 1975 in Frankfurt, West Germany, to parents serving in the United States Army.
-After spending his formative years in Centralia, Illinois, Tom spent time living in Arkansas and Oklahoma before permanently relocating to the southern Indiana/Metro Louisville region in late 1999, where he currently resides with his wife Becky, two of their four daughters, two cats and a dog.
+After spending his formative years in Centralia, Illinois, Tom spent time living in Arkansas and Oklahoma before permanently relocating to the southern Indiana/Metro Louisville region in late 1999, where he currently resides with his wife Becky, two of their four daughters, three cats, a dog, and a fish.

 A graduate of Decker College, Tom has achieved professional success in the marketing, sales and financial industries, working with some of the largest firms in the country in addition to pursuing entertainment projects.
 To date, Tom has written five books and co-written one.
 He is currently working on finishing his first novel, Radioactive Trash Pandas, a 2018 National Novel Writing Month winner.